Edit This Page

 Deliberate limitations

 This restriction is completely deliberate, and it has a lot to do with what makes a wiki a wiki.
-A non-wiki web site should, ideally, look neat, and being able to give titles to links can help with that.
+A non-wiki web site might want to look neat, and short links can help with that.
 But a wiki is different.
-A wiki, on the other hand, should be optimised for making writing as easy as possible.
+A wiki should be optimised for making writing as easy as possible.
 That means minimising decisions.
-So the name of a link is the link itself.
+So the only way you can write a link is as itself.
 Nothing to think about there.
 Move along.

 One complication to this limitation is that it’s not actually enforced.
 Sometimes you really need to make these named links that I don’t like, and when you need to you can.
 See the full Markdown syntax at http://daringfireball.net/projects/Markdown/syntax.php to see how.
 But if you find you’re spending longer making your edits, then I’m going to say “I told you so”.

-2. Bolzano uses only very simple programming techniques.
+Bolzano uses only very simple programming techniques.
 For example, it keeps each page as a separate file on disk rather than in a database.
-This is deliberate.
-For the reasons for this, see Bolzano technical apologia.
+This is also deliberate.
+For the reasons for this, see Bolzano Technical Apologia.